egeny/fabuloos-website/documentation/api/fab.shorthand.md

 When calling these methods, the closure will first check if there is a renderer, and if there is actually a function having the name provided as parameter during the first call.

 {% alert %}
-For now, the arguments passed to the closure aren't passed to the renderer's method.
+For now, the arguments passed to the closure aren’t passed to the renderer’s method.
 {% endalert %}

 ```js